 no opinion on outside issues, hence the LAA name ought never be

-identity to express support or opposition to issues outside LAA
+group identity to express support or opposition to issues outside

-itself.
-These include political views, sectarian religion, or
+LAA itself.
+These include political views, sectarian religion,

 relations policy is based upon attraction rather than promotion;